CartoDB/documentation/app/content/deck-gl/getting-started.md

 #### Using the NPM module

-You can use the NPM module for Vanilla JavaScript applications or for applications using frameworks like React, Angular or Vue.js.
+You can use the NPM module for Vanilla JavaScript applications or for applications using frameworks like React, Angular, or Vue.js.

 You just need to add the deck.gl dependency to your project using the package manager.
 When you install this dependency, the CARTO submodule is already included: